FUB4R/bk3fsl/README.md

 ```

 > :warning: If the game doesn't boot (hangs on the Stern logo with "Initializing..."), it may be because the USB device isn't present/recognised.

+## ekips

+ekips is a modified game image which sends mode information on a serial bus.

+If you are using this, set the `USE_EKIPS` define to 1 to use its protocol.